 Welcome to the Society of Group Psychology and Group Psychotherapy's website.
 Thanks for visiting and come back often to stay abreast of featured articles from our newsletter, up-to-date Annual APA Convention program information or to contact one of the officers or committee members.

 The society is committed to the practice, research and education of group psychologists and group psychotherapists.
 As psychologists, we offer the field a solid research base on group work.
-This website attempts to keep an ongoing "feed" of current research on group psychology and group psychotherapy on front page.
+This website attempts to keep an ongoing "feed" of current research on group psychology and group psychotherapy on the front page.

 The Society of Group Psychology and Group Psychotherapy was established in 1991 as Division 49 of the American Psychological Association.
 The purpose of the Society is to promote the development and advancement of the field of group psychology and the modality of group psychotherapy through research, teaching and education, and clinical practice.